razorpay/blade/rfcs/2022-04-09-accessibility.md

 The idea is that if for part of the site we prevent clicks, we should also prevent focus.

 - People with low vision who rely on screen readers need to know when the modal opens.
-- People with low vision who cannot properly see the focus ring can get lost if focus isn't contained in the modal.
-This can be confusing and disorienting.
+- People with low vision who cannot properly see the focus ring can get lost if focus isn't contained in the modal, This can be confusing and disorienting.
-- People with mobility using keyboard only could tab out of the modal and have a hard time getting back into the modal.
+- People with mobility issues using keyboard could tab out of the modal and have a hard time getting back into the modal.

 **Best practices for focus traps**